 Skip to content

-In this tutorial, we'll use the base KBean to build a Java application or library.
+In this tutorial, we'll use the base KBean to build a Java application or library with minimal configuration.

-Visit this repository to have a concrete example.
+Visit the demo-base-application repository to see a concrete example.

 Tip

-Run jeka base: --doc to see all available options.
+Run jeka base: --doc to see all available options and commands for the base KBean.

 Scaffold a New Code Base